 - A functioning carbon monoxide alarm is required when a combustion appliance is present within the confines of the structure

-Information on free duct sealing direct install program:
+Requirements for duct sealing (free direct install service):

 - Duct sealing free direct install service is available through qualified program contractors on a limited basis

 - Please contact the program at [email protected] for more information and availability